 Pre-Approval: All internships for academic credit must receive pre-approval from their respective department.
-This pre-approval should be documented utilizing a form appropriate to the discipline.
+This pre-approval should be documented utilizing a form appropriate to the discipline; a suggested form to use is provided.
 Upon approval, the student should receive a syllabus for the internship and be given instructions regarding registration.
-An example of a pre-approval form is located at Exhibit A. The pre-approval form must contain a description of the work requirements for the student and the supervision and evaluation expectations for the on-site supervisor.
+The pre-approval form must contain a description of the work requirements for the student and the supervision and evaluation expectations for the on-site supervisor.
 It must be signed by (1) the on-site supervisor, (2) the supporting faculty member, (3) the dean/chair, and (4) the student.
 Pre-approval for an internship should be applied for, and approval granted/denied, before the end of the preceding semester.
 For internships during the Summer, the approval process and registration for the course must be completed by June 1.